sveturs/listings/frontend/hostel-frontend/TYPESCRIPT_MIGRATION.md

 ## Latest Component Updates

-### Review Components Converted (May 2025)
+### Marketplace Pages Converted (May 2025)

-#### PhotoViewer.tsx
+#### FavoriteListingsPage.tsx
-- Converted from PhotoViewer.js to TypeScript with proper interface
+- Converted from FavoriteListingsPage.js to TypeScript with comprehensive interfaces
-- Added strong typing for component props and state
+- Added proper typing for React hooks (useState, useEffect, useCallback)
-- Added event type annotations for click handlers
-- Implemented type-safe image rendering and navigation

-#### ReviewComponents.tsx
-- Converted from ReviewComponents.jsx to TypeScript with comprehensive interfaces
-- Created detailed interfaces for review data, votes, and responses
+- Created detailed interfaces for API responses and state management
+- Implemented type-safe event handling for sorting, loading, and UI interactions
-- Added proper typing for form handling and event callbacks
+- Added proper type annotations for async functions
 - Implemented type-safe internationalization with i18next
+- Used TypeScript union types to constrain view modes to 'grid' | 'list'

+#### MyListingsPage.tsx
+- Converted from MyListingsPage.js to TypeScript with comprehensive interfaces
+- Created detailed interfaces for listing data, API responses, and state
+- Implemented proper typing for action handlers and callbacks
-- Added type safety for conditional rendering based on mobile detection
+- Added type safety for bulk operations on listings
+- Implemented type-safe menu and dialog interactions
-- Created proper interfaces for review form data, stats, and card props
+- Created type-safe handling for promotion and translation actions
+- Used TypeScript union types for constrained values (sort directions, status filters)

-#### ReviewsSection.tsx
+#### ChatPage.tsx
-- Converted from ReviewsSection.js to TypeScript with comprehensive interfaces
+- Converted from ChatPage.js to TypeScript with comprehensive interfaces
-- Created detailed interfaces for Review, ReviewStat, ReviewResponse, and other data structures
+- Created detailed interfaces for chat messages, items, and API responses
+- Implemented type-safe WebSocket message handling
-- Added proper typing for API interactions and state management
+- Added proper typing for chat service interactions
+- Used TypeScript refs with proper typing
 - Implemented type-safe event handling for various user actions
-- Created strongly typed SnackbarState interface for notification handling
 - Added proper return type annotations for all async functions

+#### CreateListingPage.tsx
+- Converted from CreateListingPage.js to TypeScript with comprehensive interfaces
+- Created detailed interfaces for listing data, form state, and attributes
+- Implemented type-safe form handling and validation
+- Added proper type handling for location selection and image uploads
+- Created type-safe API interactions for submission
-- Implemented type safety for different vote types with union type 'helpful' | 'not_helpful'
+- Implemented type guards and null checks for optional fields
+- Used TypeScript union types for constrained values (condition: 'new' | 'used')

 ### Chat Components Migration Completed